sjgarland/formulaview-help/Notes.md

 Investigate appearance on small screens, with other browsers.

+Decide what to do about Google Analytics.

 ## Structure

 The User Guide is stored in multiple HTML files rather than in a single monolithic file.

 The files in the User Guide, with few exceptions, are styled in the same fashion as the other files on the Formula Forge website.

 - The header extends the title _Formula Forge_ to _Formula Forge Help_.
 - The footer contains navigation links instead of a link to the privacy notice.

 To produce a single monolithic help files, it suffices to extract, anchor, and join the `<div id="content"> ... </div>` sections from the separate files, and to adjust links to use these anchors instead of file names.

 ## Notes